humble-desser/vs2019_compile_asm_cpp_x64/README.md

 cl.exe

-Step 3: Link your object files and generate a .exe
+Step 3: Link your object files and generate an .exe

 link.exe